 The goal’s functionality has gotten better in recent years.
 It used to be that goals could make your budget go a little wonky.
 For instance, if your goal was to pay off a credit card, the payment would count as part of your budget and also part of your goal.
 It just made things confusing.

 Now, though, Mint basically treats goals like a part of your budget… except extra.
-So, if you don’t make quite enough income for the month to cover your budget basics, you won’t make progress on goals.
+So, if you don’t make quite enough income for the month to cover your budget basics, you won’t make progress on your goals.
 But if you make extra, you’ll progress on your goals.
 Also, you can choose to keep your goals separate from the rest of your budget, especially if you’re going to be funding your goal with income that won’t come through one of your budget accounts.
-Check out these FAQs for more information.

 Overall, the goals functionality has improved considerably and helps set Mint apart from other budgeting tools.